Szymon Serafinowicz

-Szymon Serafinowicz (/pl/ ;19 December 1910 – 1997) was the first person to be prosecuted under the War Crimes Act 1991 in the United Kingdom.
+Semyon Stefanovich Serafimovich (19 December 1910 – 7 August 1997) was the first person to be prosecuted under the War Crimes Act 1991 in the United Kingdom.
 During World War II he was a commander in the Belarusian Auxiliary Police under Nazi occupation.

-Serafinowicz, a Belarusian who was a carpenter by trade, was granted refugee status when the War ended and migrated to the UK with his wife, who died in 1993.
-British authorities initially investigated Serafinowicz in 1947 and found that he had entered the United Kingdom illegally by falsely stating that he had been a member of the Polish army during the war, but no action was taken against him.
+Serafimowich, a Belarusian who was a carpenter by trade, was granted refugee status when the War ended and migrated to the UK with his wife, who died in 1993.
+British authorities initially investigated Serafimowich in 1947 and found that he had entered the United Kingdom illegally by falsely stating that he had been a member of the Polish army during the war, but no action was taken against him.